Cementerio Presbítero Matías Maestro: History

-Now demolished chapel at the entrance of the cemetery (1868).
+The cemetery's former chapel in 1868.

 The General Cemetery of Lima was the first civil cemetery in America.
 It was initially faced with the opposition of the population that was accustomed to burying their dead in the atrium or under the churches and convents in crypts or catacombs.
 Its inauguration in 1808 was headed by Viceroy José Fernando de Abascal, under the direction of the Vitorian architect, sculptor and painter Matías Maestro.
 Maestro travelled to Peru by the end of the 18th century to start a new business.
 In 1793, he became a Catholic Priest and since then he dedicated himself to “renewing” the churches and altarpieces with the latest fashion style: Neoclassical.
 He became General Director of Lima's Charity Society in 1826 and died on January 7, 1835.

 The cemetery was executed with care, within the guidelines of the new style: symmetry, irradiation of the new barracks, chapels, parks, avenues laid out in an orderly and clear manner.
 An octagonal chapel was designed for this cemetery, later demolished.
 Its interior was decorated with murals by José del Pozo, a Sevillian painter who arrived with the Malaspina expedition who settled in Lima and became a close collaborator of Maestro.

 In the early hours of Sunday, November 4, 1917, José Carlos Mariátegui together with other people, among them the dancer Norka Rouskaya, caused a scandal, since Rouskaya danced half-naked on the main avenue between candles and violins in the Funeral March of Frédéric Chopin.

+On August 17.
+1923, it was given its current name.